INRIX-Iurii-Okhmat/loopback-next/docs/site/Deploying-to-IBM-Cloud.md

 ```

 To create the `manifest.yml` file, run `cf create-app-manifest` and specify the
-name of the app that was created earlier `mylb4app`.
+name of the app that was created earlier, viz.: `mylb4app`.

 ```sh
 $ cf create-app-manifest mylb4app -p manifest.yml